PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 guards, metadata permutations, retry/mutation order, all production positions, and the smallest sequential non-SWAP real owner before changing source.
 Do not create a pull request.

+## Mean/HardSigmoid/MulAdd characterization: completed state

+The raw 487-line
+`_optimize_transpose_mean_hardsigmoid_muladd_chains` helper remains unchanged in `lower_from_onnx2tf.py`.
+Its one syntactic call belongs to the ordered QLinear/ Mean/Concat recovery sequence, which runs at two production boundaries.
+This checkpoint does not extract or otherwise generalize the helper.

+The new focused ModelIR graph fixes both NHWC-to-NCHW input adapters, the Dequantize/keepdims-Mean/Quantize/post-Transpose branch, the decomposed Mul/Add/Maximum/Minimum HardSigmoid branch, residual Mul/Add wiring, downstream Mean consumer, legacy residual consumer, three bridge removals, local NHWC-to-NCHW adapter insertion, metadata propagation, and idempotence.
+Eight complete no-op cases cover a wrong q0 permutation, public q0 bridge, q0 fanout, non-keepdims Mean, wrong post permutation, shared sigmoid output, wrong q1 permutation, and per-axis quantization.
+The architecture selector records one raw owner/call plus the current full producer/consumer scans, constant reads and writes, direct insertion/deletion, and prune boundary.

+Characterization exposes two pre-existing unsafe paths as strict xfails:

+- invalid Mean axes are normalized only after the q0 Dequantize input and output metadata have already changed, so a zero-statistic rejection is not atomic;
+- a public residual `add0_out` is converted from NCHW metadata and semantics to NHWC without retaining a public NCHW adapter or rejecting the candidate.

+Validation completed as follows:

+- focused characterization alone: `9 passed, 2 xfailed in 0.51s`;
+- focused characterization plus raw-owner selector:
+  `10 passed, 243 deselected, 2 xfailed in 1.95s`;
+- changed-file branch regression collection:
+  `565 passed, 2 xfailed in 25.51s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+Three current short INT8 representatives were traced strictly sequentially.
+YuNet INT8, PPHumanSeg INT8, and SSD MobileNet INT8 each reached both ordered runtime boundaries, returned `0,0`, completed in 1.007, 1.715, and 2.107
+seconds, and recorded process-tree SWAP zero.
+All conversions succeeded.
+This confirms the earlier broader QLinear recovery survey; positive production ownership is not claimed and no broad corpus sweep was repeated.

+Changed files are the new focused characterization module, one architecture selector, and the three branch documents.
+Production source, public API, CLI, artifacts, TensorFlow boundary, dependencies, corpus profiles, exclusion policy, and ONNX operation-tier policy are unchanged.
+PR #952 remains closed;
+work is commit/push only.

+At restart, make two separate semantic corrections before considering extraction.
+First, validate and plan normalized Mean axes before the first input or metadata mutation and turn only the atomicity xfail green.
+Second, reject or preserve public `add0_out` NCHW semantics and turn only the public- boundary xfail green.
+Each commit must retain the positive fingerprint, statistics, ordered call, sequential zero-SWAP artifact control, and must not create a pull request.